7 Best Takoyaki Filling Types: Ultimate Recipe Flavor Variations

 Chances are, you don’t have all of these toppings, but I’ve listed them here so you can easily buy them online if you’re missing a couple of them:

-And of course, you can check out my full post about the best takoyaki pans and how to make takoyaki
+And of course, you can check out my full post about what to buy to make takoyaki

 Popular alternative takoyaki fillings